 MATLAB lets you edit and annotate a graph directly from the window.
 For example, you can go to Tools> Edit Plot, then double-click the plot.
-A menu should open up that will allow you to add x and y axis labels, change the range of the x-y axes; add a title to the plot, and so on.
+A menu should open up that will allow you to add

-You can change axis label fonts, the line thickness and color, the background, and so on

-- usually by double-clicking what you want to change and then using the pop-up editor.
+You can change axis label fonts, the line thickness and color, the background, and so on - usually by double-clicking what you want to change and then using the pop-up editor.
 You can export figures in many different formats from the File> Save As menu - and you can also print your plot directly.
 Play with the figure for yourself to see what you can do.